John Ancrum Winslow: Battle with Alabama

 A white flag was then shown, and Winslow ceased firing.
 A boat from the Alabama then came alongside to announce the surrender, and was allowed to go back to bring off the Alabama's officers and crew, but she did not return.
 The yacht Deerhound then came up.
 The Deerhound picked up 39 persons, including Semmes and fourteen of his officers, after which she went off and sailed to Southampton.

 The engagement lasted an hour and twenty minutes.
 After the last shot was fired the Alabama sank out of sight.
 She had about 40 killed, and 70 were made prisoners, so that 39 escaped.
 Only three men were wounded in the Kearsarge, one of whom died.
 The Alabama outshot the Kearsarge two to one.
 Only 28 projectiles struck the Kearsarge out of the 370 that were fired by the Alabama, and none of these did any material damage, due to the anchor chains protecting the Kearsarge hull.
 One 100-pound shell exploded in the smoke-stack, and one lodged in the stern-post of the Kearsarge, but did not explode.
 The Kearsarge fired 173 projectiles, and few failed to do some injury.

 Winslow's victory earned him promotion to Commodore, backdated to the day of the battle, and the Thanks of Congress.

 Later career and legacy

 Advanced to rear admiral in 1870, Winslow commanded the Pacific Squadron from that year to 1872.
 He was always known as a solid, courageous, determined officer.
 Shortly after his retirement, he died in Boston, and is buried at Forest Hills Cemetery in Jamaica Plain.
 His coffin was draped in the Kearsarge's battle flag, and a slab of stone from Mount Kearsarge in New Hampshire covers his grave.

 Two ships in the United States Navy have been named USS Winslow for him.
 A third Winslow honored him and his first cousin once removed, Admiral Cameron McRae Winslow (second son of Francis Winslow (I)).
 New Hampshire's Winslow State Park, on the north side of Mount Kearsarge, is indirectly named for him.

+He was the father of Rear Admiral Herbert Winslow (1848-1914).